dr-natetorious/LDR-531_Organizational_Leadership/Week2_Theories/Discussions.md

 If the leader has the needed traits to be more of an oversight official then they are more likely to be successful.
 The employees feel less micromanaged at one end of the spectrum while the other feels they are getting the needed support.

-### If a leader has an employee that cannot keep up with tasks, [...] make the choice if the employee is worth replacement or not.
+### If a leader has an employee that cannot keep up with tasks, [...] make the choice if the employee is worth replacement or not

 I do not disagree with that point and it would be part of the manager being available at just the right amount.
 For employees that either lack maturity or have regressed due to a personal issue, the leader needs to be more involved and keep a closer eye on the situation.
 Contrasted, if the employee is a high performer, then the situation can often be better handled by not handling at all.